The Complete Guide to Registry Cleaners and Optimizers

 The registry is extremely complicated and should only be touched by professionals addressing specific problems.
 Professionals don't use registry cleaners to fix problems.
-You never look up a problem on the web where the solution is to run a registry cleaner.
+You never look up a problem on the web where the actual solution is to run a registry cleaner.

 That's because registry cleaners don't fix problems.
 They invent them.

 "Issues caused by these utilities may not be repairable and lost data may not be recoverable."